TheQuietMan/TidyData2/README.md

 with a valid data set in a given directory (MyDir) and sub-directories (e.g. MyDir/test and MyDir/train), issue the following commands at the R console

->source(<github address url>run_analysis.R) # I'm not sure how to do this !
-It might be an idea to download the script or even just 'copy and paste' !
+>source(<github address url>run_analysis.R) # caveat : I have not been able to run the script from a github repo.
+At your own risk you may download the script and place in a convenient location on your local machine !
 >ReadActData(ActDir=MyDir) #first function - must run this first !
-...where MyDir is a text string pointing to a directory on your computer ...you must have Read/Write privileges to MyDir ...MyDir must contain activity_labels.txt and features.txt files with data formatted as per original source.
+-- where MyDir is a text string pointing to a directory on your computer -- you must have Read/Write privileges to MyDir
-.... optionally pass a variable SearchTerms - a string containing one or more statistical terms from the list .... provided in the original documentation, with ; as separator.
-Note that () is appended to the string terms .... meaning 'mean()' is matched but meanFreq() and similar terms are not.
+-- MyDir must contain activity_labels.txt and features.txt files with data formatted as per original source.

-... after running check in MyDir for a correctly formmatted working file.
+-- optionally pass a variable SearchTerms - a string containing one or more statistical terms from the list --  provided in the original documentation, with ; as separator.
+Note that () is appended to the string terms meaning 'mean()' is matched but meanFreq() and similar terms are not.

-..then type  :
+After running check in MyDir for a correctly formmatted working file. then type  :
 >ReadProcActData(ActDir=MyDir) #second function - make sure the first one outputted a file !

-.... and then check for a text file called TidyMeanData.txt in MyDir.
+and then check for a text file called TidyMeanData.txt in MyDir.

 The CodeBook found in this repository applies and includes the R command used to load the result file back into R for further processing.